 Citronellal and linalool completely inhibited the growth of all tested fungal strains at a dose of 112 mg/L. Their minimum inhibitory doses ranged from 14 to 56 mg/L. The α- and β- pinenes showed an inhibitory activity against some fungi, whereas the other 8 volatile compounds lacked this property. https://www.jstage.jst.go.jp/article/jarq/37/4/37_249/_pdf

 You may be wondering where you can get linalool.
-Linalool is a chemical constituent of another essential oil--coriander seed essential oil contains linalool.
-It may be very prudent to acquire both of these oils and use them in conjunction to treat a yeast infection.
-Another proof that Dr. Duke was correct in proposing mixing herbal treatments together creates a synergistic therapeutic effect.
+Linalool is a chemical constituent of another essential oil—coriander seed essential oil contains linalool.
+It may be very prudent to acquire both of these oils, and use them in conjunction, to treat a Candida problem.
+Another proof that Dr. Duke was correct in proposing a mixture of herbal treatments creates a synergistic, therapeutic effect.

-Learn more about citronella oil and Candida yeast »
+Learn more about Citronella Oil and Candida »

 Geranium (Pelargonium graveolens) Essential Oil

 This essential oil is perhaps not the best choice for fighting a yeast infection.
 One study found that using geranium oil by itself to treat Candida albicans did not reduce the number of yeast cells present in the vaginas of mice.
 However, when used with vaginal washing, some reduction in vaginal yeast was seen.
-This could likely be a spurious correlation as the vaginal washing by itself could have been the only treatment which helped allay vaginal yeast.
+This may have been be a spurious correlation, as the vaginal washing by itself could have been the only treatment which helped remove the yeast.
 The study could only estimate that geranium essential oil played a part in healing a yeast infection.

 Orange (Citrus sinensis) Essential Oil

-Currently there are perhaps not many widely available studies showing if orange essential oil treats a yeast infection.
-A study published in the journal Food Control did show that orange oil was able to kill all the moulds it was tested on.
-This study’s aim was to understand how essential citrus oils could be used to preserve foods; however, this strong activity against moulds could suggest that orange oil would also work against Candida albicans.
+Currently, there are perhaps not many widely available studies showing if orange essential oil treats a yeast infection.
+A study, published in the journal Food Control, did show that orange oil was able to kill all the moulds it was tested on.
+This study’s aim was to understand how essential citrus oils could be used to preserve foods; however, this strong activity against moulds could suggest that orange oil would also work against Candida species.

 Cautions About Essential Oils

-- Concentration of the Oil -- Essential oils can be manufactured differently depending on who makes the oil.
-Sometimes oils are changed by the addition of other similar essential oils or via synthetic chemicals.
-The oil could also be diluted with other inert oils such as olive oil.
-Make sure your product lists the concentration of actual essential oil so that you know how potent your oil truly is.
-If it is heavily diluted, and is not 100% pure, you may not see the expected results from using a weak concentration.
+- Concentration of the Oil — Essential oils can be manufactured differently, and such processes may depend on who makes the oil.
+Sometimes, oils are changed by the addition of other similar essential oils; or, via synthetic chemicals.
+The oil could also be diluted with other inert oils—such as olive oil.
+Make sure your product lists the concentration of actual essential oil; so that you know how potent your oil truly is.
+If an oil is heavily diluted, and is not 100% pure, you may not see the expected results from using a weak concentration.

-- Amount to Use -- Every oil is different and contains different chemicals.
-Some essential oils used in large amounts that are unsafe can cause negative effects on the body.
-Make sure you understand what a safe dose is before you use an essential oil for yeast infection.
+- Amount to Use — Every oil is different and contains different chemicals.
+Some essential oils; used in large, unsafe amounts; can cause negative effects on the body.
+Make sure you understand what a safe dose is before you use one of these oils.

-- Plant Parts Used -- Different plant parts can be used to create oils from the same species that have different chemical compositions; and thus different competencies.
+- Plant Parts Used — Different plant parts can be used to create oils from the same species that have different chemical compositions; and thus, possess different competencies.
 Make sure you understand if there are varying ways for a certain type of oil to be made.
-Some oils may always be made from the same plant elements so there may not always be this concern.
+Some oils may always be made from the same plant elements, so there may not always be this concern.